 Blue Merle Border collies usually have long tails, with short ears that can flop over or stand up straight.

 These dogs have an average height between 18-22 inches and weigh between 30-55 lbs.
-Blue Merle Border Collies have an average life expectancy of 10-17 years.
+Blue Merle Border Collies have an average lifespan expectancy of 10-17 years.

 Characteristics & Temperament of Blue Merle Border Collies